6 Great Ways to Save €10k Tax in 2019Posted Wednesday, February 6, 2019

 2. Have your Limited Company pay for your Club membership

 Let’s say your annual subscription for your sporting hobby is €1,000.
-Your company can pay this cost for you.
+Your Personal Limited Company can pay this cost for you.
 This will be deemed a ‘benefit’ to you as a director/employee and BIK (Benefit in Kind) tax will be charged.
 However, it would still lead to a saving of up to €563.
+(Caveat: this will only be of benefit if you are retaining funds in your limited company and not taking your full invoice value as a salary payment).

 3. Make sure to avail of the Small Benefits Scheme